“Stop Judging Me!”

 - Cut yourself some slack.
 I read something this morning: “You can strive for excellence without achieving perfection.”
 I actually think this was the final push I needed to write this post.
 How many times have you judged yourself and blamed yourself for screwing it up, not being enough of “this” or “that.”
 We are probably the worst and cruelest when we judge ourselves.
 And it is easy to do.
 Just remember, you don’t have all the answers, and it’s OK.
 Some kids are harder than others.
 Say it to yourself; then repeat.

-- Find your tribe: This weekend I attended a local Writer’s Festival to see John Elder Robison speak, best known for writing Look Me in the Eye and his book Switched On.
+- Find your people: This weekend I attended a local Writer’s Festival to see John Elder Robison speak, best known for writing Look Me in the Eye and his book Switched On.
 He is also known for being a successful entrepreneur, a brilliant engineer, and the person who made KISS’s guitars shoot flames across the stage.
 When he said “I left school in grade nine because school didn’t make sense to me,” I felt like someone had punched me, but in a good way, because that is exactly what my son says everyday.
 I later asked John if he could find a way to attend all my school meetings with me.
 The point is: You aren’t alone.
 There are hordes of us out here raising these wonderful, complicated kids, so don’t go it alone.
 Reach out to people who get it and leave the rest behind.

 There will always be people who live in glass houses, but you should know that many of them walk on a lot of shattered glass.
 Remember, as a parent and a person, that you haven’t been blessed with superpowers or infinite wisdom.
 All you can do each day is your best and somehow believe that the love and support that you give to your “long-haul” kid will yield a good result in the end.